laszlovit/de-bla-helte/README.md

 - **Sanity Content Delivery API:** Used to fetch content from the Sanity Content Lake.
 Refer to the [Sanity documentation](https://www.sanity.io/docs/content-delivery-api) for details on GROQ queries and API usage.
 - **Sanity Image API:** Used for image optimization and transformations.
 See the [Sanity Image API documentation](https://www.sanity.io/docs/image-api) for details.
+- **Sanity Live Content API:** Used for real-time content updates.
+Refer to the [Sanity Live Content API documentation](https://www.sanity.io/docs/live-content-api) for details.

 ## Run Locally